Overview

 or BIL 163 Introductory Biology/Chemistry Laboratory II

-Select one of the following three Options for upper level required biology core courses:12
+Select three of the following upper level required biology core courses9

 Cellular and Molecular Biology